mjordan/islandora_riprap/README.md

 ## Overview

 Currently under development.
-So far, adds a "Fixity auditing" menu item to each node of `islandora_object` content type and displays an list of raw Media URLs for the node:
+So far, adds a "Fixity auditing" menu item to each node of `islandora_object` content type and displays an list of Fedora URLs for Media associated with the node:

 ![details](docs/islandora_riprap_details.png)